datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/employed_per_sector/README.md

 - R-U – Arts, entertainment and recreation, other service activities, activities of household and extra-territorial organizations and bodies.

-The original dataset is broken up into 3 major families of variables:
+The original dataset is broken up into the following major families of variables:
 1. Date: Years from 1995 to 2018 with some holes in time series marked with note "b" in the original dataset
 2. nace_r2,wstatus,unit,geo: e.g. THS,EMP,A,AT (Thousand, Employed Person, NACE/A, nuts/AT)
 3. value: some with note "p" = "provisional", "u" = "low reliability", and "d" = "definition differs"